MicrochipTech/G3_HYBRID_IOT_DEMO/host_controller_pic32czca80/README.md

 [TOP](#contents)

 ## Hardware Setup
+- Connect the WVGA LCD Display to the SSD1963 LCD Controller Graphics Card throught a flat cable
+- Connect the SSD1963 LCD Controller Graphics Card to the GFX Connector on PIC32CZCA Curiosity Board
+- Connect the WINCS02 Add on board into the MikroBUS connector on PIC32CZCA Curiosity Board
-- Connect the power supply on J100
+- Connect the power supply on J100 (+9V)
 - Connect Debug USB (J200) to PC
 - Connect USI interface to coordinator
   - Connect PD24 and PD25 available on J401 to PB13 and PB12 (available on test point array J9 Pin 7 and 6) on WBZ451 acting like coordinator